pablogottifredi/node-api-nginx-ci/README.md

 Aditionally a swagger configuration and unit test & ci test examples.

 ## Desing approach
-Applying concepts of [12-factor-app](https://12factor.net/) this boilerplate api was designed so you can start quickly coding a solution ready to use in a real world
+Applying concepts of [12-factor-app](https://12factor.net/) this boilerplate api was designed with the purpose that you can start quickly coding a solution ready to use in a ***real world***

 ### Some concepts applied (5/12)
 * ***Dev/Prod parity***: